 Truck Driving Jobs

-Become your Own Boss
+Become A Boss

 What skills do you have?
 What can you do well that you are proud of?
 Can you take down a tree?
 Do you have a green thumb?
 Are you artistic?
 Are you good with computers?
 Can you paint a room?
 What can you do well that you can turn into a business?

 Most food industry jobs have training programs for those who are considering management.
-Keep in mind that the food industry is very stressful and if this is not your cup of tea, that is OK.
+Remember that the food industry is very stressful; if this is not your cup of tea, that is OK.
 There are other jobs to be considered.

 Job Hunting Guide with a Criminal Record

-When going on an interview, if you are a man, wear a dress shirt and tie and if you are a woman, always wear a skirt or dress in stockings or dress slacks.
+When going on an interview, if you are a man, wear a dress shirt and tie; if you are a woman, always wear a skirt or dress in stockings or dress slacks.
 You want to look as professional as possible and give the impression that you are serious and mean business.
 This is true, even if going for a labor position.

 Your appearance is your calling card, and you will be judged instantly by your appearance.
-You know the saying, “you only have one chance to make a good first impression!”
-If you do not have the attire necessary to give a good impression, call around to see what agencies, churches, or thrift stores for appropriate clothes.
+You know the saying, “You only have one chance to make a good first impression!”
+If you do not have the attire necessary to give a good impression, call around to see what agencies, churches, Dress for Success, or thrift stores are looking for appropriate clothes.

 Tell the Truth about your Past

 As an ex-offender, you must be prepared to discuss the reason for incarceration with your interviewer.
 It is always good to share what you learned from prison and how you have been rehabilitated.
 Refrain from dwelling on your past; explain and move on to the strengths and skills you bring to the job!